vele616/monorepo/packages/jobboard/website/content/jobs/ruby-on-rails-developer-hunter-PZlHf.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/hunter"
 companyWebsite: "https://hunter.io/"
-summary: "Hunter wishes to hire a new ruby on rails developer.
-If you have 5 years ago in France by Antoine and François, consider applying."
+summary: "Hunter wishes to hire a new Ruby on Rails Developer.
+If you have solid development experience with MVC frameworks, consider applying."
 summaryBackup: "Excited about #rubylang, #rails, #kubernetes?
 Check out this job post!"
-featured: 20
+featured: 7
 ---

 ## Description